 The Board places great importance on communication with shareholders.
 The Annual General Meeting provides the key forum for the Board and Managers to present to shareholders on the Company's performance, future plans and prospects.
 It also allows shareholders the opportunity to meet with the Board and Managers and raise questions and concerns.
 The Chairman is available to meet with shareholders as appropriate independently of the Managers.
 The Managers communicate regularly with current and potential shareholders and their representatives, reporting their views back to the Board.
 Directors can also attend investor presentations, in order to gauge sentiment first hand.
 Investors may also communicate with members of the Board at any time by writing to them at the Company's registered office or to the Company's broker.
 These communication opportunities help inform the Board when considering how best to promote the success of the Company for the benefit of all stakeholders over the long term.
-The Board of Edinburgh Worldwide Investment Trust plc (Edinburgh Worldwide) recognises the public health risk associated with the Covid-19 outbreak arising from public gatherings and notes the continuing Government's measures restricting such gatherings, travel and attendances at workplaces.
-At the same time, the Board is conscious of the legal requirement for Edinburgh Worldwide to hold its AGM before the end of April 2021.
-Given the current uncertainty around when public health concerns will have abated, the Board has for the time being decided to aim to follow the Company's corporate timetable and, accordingly, the Company's AGM is being convened to take place at 12 noon on Wednesday, 20 January 2021, most likely without access for shareholders.
-The Board will, however, continue to monitor developments and any changes will be advised to shareholders and details will be updated on the Company's website.
+The Board of Edinburgh Worldwide Investment Trust plc (Edinburgh Worldwide) recognises the public health risk associated with the Covid-19 outbreak arising from public gatherings and notes the continuing measures restricting such gatherings, travel and attendances at workplaces.
+At the same time, the Board is conscious of the legal requirement for

+Edinburgh Worldwide to hold its AGM before the end of April 2022.
+Given the current uncertainty around when public health concerns will have abated, the Board has for the time being decided to aim to follow the Company's corporate timetable and, accordingly, the Company's AGM is being convened to take place at 12 noon on Wednesday, 2 February 2022 at the offices of Baillie Gifford & Co, Calton Square, 1 Greenside Row, Edinburgh EH1 3AN.
+At present, the Board expects to be able to welcome shareholders to the meeting.
+The Board will, however, continue to monitor developments and any changes will be advised to shareholders and details will be updated on the Company's website at edinburghworldwide.co.uk and the London Stock Exchange regulatory news service.